KxSystems/arrowkdb/docs/reference.md

 Each column in the table is mapped to a field in the schema.
 The column name is used as the field name and the column’s kdb+ type is mapped to an Arrow datatype as as described [here](#inferreddatatypes).

-??? warning "Inferred schemas only support a subset of the Arrow datatypes and is considerably less flexible than creating them with the datatype/field/schema constructors"
+> :warning: **Inferred schemas only support a subset of the Arrow datatypes and is considerably less flexible than creating them with the datatype/field/schema constructors**
+>

-    Each column in the table is mapped to a field in the schema.
+> Each column in the table is mapped to a field in the schema.
 The column name is used as the field name and the column’s kdb+ type is mapped to an Arrow datatype as as described [here](#inferred-datatypes).

-??? warning "For debugging use only"
+> :warning: **For debugging use only**
+>

-    The information is generated by the `arrow::Table::ToString()` functionality and displayed on stdout to preserve formatting and indentation.
+> The information is generated by the `arrow::Table::ToString()` functionality and displayed on stdout to preserve formatting and indentation.

 ```q
 q).arrowkdb.tb.prettyPrintTableFromTable[([] int_field:(1 2 3); float_field:(4 5 6f); str_field:("aa";"bb";"cc"));::]